 If you are having trouble determining an appropriate joint researcher, please consult with the ICR member in charge of your proposal research field or category for assistance.
 The maximum budgets indicated in Table 1 are for your reference.
 When you consult with your selected ICR member(s), your conversation should include a detailed breakdown of the budget for equipment, consumables, and travel should be included.
 In particular, when determining the travel budget, make sure to consider the locations and circumstances of all researchers on your team.

-Please submit the relevant application form (from the following four forms) from the submission page: Proposal Application Form for Field-specific Research (Form 1, MS Word/PDF), Proposal Application Form for Proposal-Based Research (Form 2, MS Word/PDF), Proposal Application Form for Promotion of Collaborative and Multidisciplinary Research (Form 3, MS Word/PDF), and Proposal Application Form for Facility and Equipment Use (Form 4, MS Word/PDF).
+Please submit the relevant application form (from the following four forms) to Joint Research Promotion Office at ICR via the ICR partner researcher: Proposal Application Form for Field-specific Research (Form 1, MS Word/PDF), Proposal Application Form for Proposal-Based Research (Form 2, MS Word/PDF), Proposal Application Form for Promotion of Collaborative and Multidisciplinary Research (Form 3, MS Word/PDF), and Proposal Application Form for Facility and Equipment Use (Form 4, MS Word/PDF).
 (Submission procedure will be changed.)

 Any categories may include researchers from abroad.
 If your group includes researchers from abroad, check the box in the upper left corner of the appropriate form.